krissemicolon-forks/Igel/README.md

 ## Why should I use Igel

 Igel is a good choice for programming on heterogeneous systems.
 It can be used for quantum-computing, qbit simulation, hardware-description and verification or even for eneral purpose.The compiled igel core is pretty small and compact (< 200kb).
-This benefits the language to embed in other programs.
+This benefits the language to be embedded into other programs.

 ## Features